 The word “bankruptcy” can conjure up images of desperation and destitution, though the reality is much less grim.
 Bankruptcy can put a stop to creditor harassment and give you a chance to get your head back above water.
-Bankruptcy attorney Jamie Kirk at Allen Stewart, P.C. shared some of the most common questions she gets from clients and her responses to them.

 Can I keep my car?

 Yes, as long as you keep making payments on the car or you own it outright.
 State and federal bankruptcy laws allow vehicles to be declared exempt property in certain cases.

 Can I keep my house?